STUN GUN VS TASER

-Like I stated above, if you have a Taser, I’d recommend practicing with it before you find yourself in a stressful situation.
+As I stated above, if you have a Taser, I’d recommend practicing with it before you find yourself in a stressful situation.

-Tasers are much more expensive than most stun guns; however they are very different devices as we reviewed above.
+Tasers are much more expensive than most stun guns; however, they are very different devices as we reviewed above.
 The ability to completely incapacitate a target may be required in your situation.

 Ultimately, it is your life and possibly others at stake – so even at a higher price tag – you have to ask yourself, what is my life worth?

 So which is better: a Taser or a stun gun?

 Finally, we are in the meat of the article.
 I personally would go for a stun gun, as even though they are extremely effective in the example I gave earlier, it is also extremely affordable.